Compass-UI/unit-testing/README.md

 Include angular.js and angular-mocks.js in SpecRunner.html and karma.config.js files

 ### How to use mgMock module and inject functions to include angular and angular-mocks in Unit Tests

+ngMod allows you to configure module in 3 ways:

+* string - cannot be injectable - cannot use other modules such as $http to be used here
+* function
+* object